 - 4.3 The scale and specification of the solar PV panels will be required when assessing applications.
-The extent of the array and its angle of repose should be specified, along with a maximum height and the parameters of any 'tracking' element (for those panels that change angle to follow the path of the sun), including its range of height variation. - Solar panels are designed to absorb, not reflect solar radiation.
-However, 4.4 the sensitivities associated with glint and glare, including the landscape/visual impact and the potential impact on aircraft, road and rail safety, should not be underestimated.
+The extent of the array and its angle of repose should be specified, along with a maximum height and the parameters of any 'tracking' element (for those panels that change angle to follow the path of the sun), including its range of height variation. - 4.4 Solar panels are designed to absorb, not reflect solar radiation.
+However, the sensitivities associated with glint and glare, including the landscape/visual impact and the potential impact on aircraft, road and rail safety, should not be underestimated.
 Particular consideration should be given to the glint and glare impact on properties that are higher up a slope than the solar development, as the angles involved mean that these are most likely to experience any glint and glare effects created.
-Therefore the potential for the solar PV panels, frames and supports to have a combined reflective quality, should be evaluated through providing a glint and glare statement, and where deemed necessary, a full glint and glare assessment will need to be completed.
+Therefore the potential for the solar PV panels, frames and supports to have a combined reflective quality should be evaluated through a glint and glare assessment.
 This assessment needs to consider the likely reflective capacity of all of the materials used in the construction of the solar array, with particular reference to the face of the solar PV panel, and the likely lines of reflection relative to the suns trajectory.